 After painting be sure to write “Kindness Rock Project” on the back so that anyone who finds the rock can learn more about the project.
 If you painted the back of your rock, you can use a marker for this step.
-If you didn’t paint the back, you can use a brightly colored paint.
+If you didn’t paint the back, you can use brightly colored paint.

-Once all of your paint has dried, spray your creation with clear coat to protect it from the various types of weather it may encounter in its travels.
+Once all of your paint has dried, spray your creation with a clear coat to protect it from the various types of weather it may encounter in its travels.

 Be sure to keep an eye out for our Mom Explores The Smokies rocks around town!